dsillydude/pacmon-game/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Areas for improvement:
+Feel free to:
-- Additional maze layouts
+- Add new levels or maze layouts
-- Enhanced ghost AI behaviors
+- Improve ghost AI
-- Sound and music integration
+- Add sound effects
+- Enhance mobile controls
+- Add multiplayer features

+## 🐛 Known Issues

+- Game requires Farcaster SDK to run in production
-- Mobile touch controls
+- Mobile touch controls could be improved
-- Performance optimizations
+- No sound effects currently implemented

+## 📞 Support

+For issues or questions, please open an issue on GitHub or contact the development team.

+---

 Built with ❤️ for the Monad and Farcaster communities!